Click on the image to learn more about the Step It Up! program

 Improve the quality of life for Texans living with asthma

 Many individuals and organizations in Texas are committed to ensuring proper asthma care and management for our population, have worked for many years and continue to work to prevent and reduce poor outcomes and improve the quality of life for Texans with asthma.
-Our appreciation and recognition is extended to the many asthma champions in Texas, who helped develop and implement the Texas Asthma Plan.
+Our appreciation and recognition is extended to the many asthma champions in Texas.

 Texas Asthma Control Program